3345/smile_cs169/README.md

 ### How to Submit
 ---

-Again, we'll use Github Pages to host your Smile app like you did in Part 1.
+**UPDATE: We will NOT use GitHub pages for Part 2.
+Just push to the `part2` branch in your private repository.**

 1. Commit your changes locally.
 Make sure you are in branch `part2`.